 In 2000, an Institute of Medicine report found that it takes an average of 17 years to implement proven clinical research results into mainstream medical practice.3 In 2003, the Institute of Medicine established a comprehensive system’s approach to address this and other ineffective aspects of healthcare.4

 Why has technology (including an estimated total of $3 trillion invested in electronic medical records through 2016) and revolutionary scientific discoveries failed to spark a revolution in our health status?

-Since the late 1970’s medicine has become increasingly mired in a product-centric paradigm that isn’t working for either patients’ health or those paying for the bills.
+We believe the answer is that medicine has become increasingly mired in a product-centric paradigm that isn’t working for either patients’ health or those paying for the bills.

 Breakthrough To Better,

 Switch Conversations is a bi-weekly blog exclusively for potential employer partners.

 Edition 2 – A Case of Dr. Jekyll and Mr. Hyde